mparley/ac-emblem-tool/README.md

 *convert* a memory card to a folder structure and access the emblem save file directly.
 The folder and save file will both be named something like *BASLUS-20435E00* where *BASLUS-20435* is the game code (AC3) and *E00* means the first emblem save.

+*\*Except for Last Raven.* Since it infuriatingly doesn't just use the same format as the others (different structure/doesn't scramble colors), **Last Raven saves must be passed in as the raw emblem data file directly.**
+They are stored in a single folder like *BASLUS-21338EMB* for US version and each emblem is a file in that directory named *dataX* where *X* is a number 0-7.

 **The image must be a 128 x 128 png file with a maximum of 255 colors.**
 You can have transparency but anything not fully opaque will be made fully